Classic Fruit Tart with Custard

 For the Fruit & Glaze

-- 1/2 cup (125 gr) jelly or jam (apricot is traditional but red currant, strawberry, or apple can be used)
+- 140 grams (½ cup) jelly or jam, apricot is most traditional but red currant, strawberry, or apple can be used

 Instructions

-Make the Custard (can be done up to 24 hrs before assembling)
+Make the Custard (can be made up to 24 hrs before assembling)

-- In a saucepan, heat the milk and vanilla until they come to a boil.
-Slowly pour about half of the milk into the egg/cornstarch mixture while whisking continuously.
-It can be helpful to nestle the mixing bowl in a damp kitchen towel to stabilize the bowl so you can whisk with one hand.
+- Once the milk has come to a boil, temper the egg yolk mixture by slowly pouring about half of the milk into the egg mixture while whisking continuously.
+It can be helpful to nestle the mixing bowl in a kitchen towel to stabilize the bowl while you whisk and pour.

-- Pour the milk/egg mixture back into the pot with the remainder of the milk and cook over medium/low heat, whisking continuously, until the mixture thickens and comes to a boil.
+- Pour the milk/egg mixture back into the pot with the remainder of the milk and cook over low heat, stirring continuously, until the mixture thickens and starts rapidly bubbling.
+Do not rush this process.

 Make the Shortbread Crust